 How do you address bullying earlier to stop the cycle?
 “The better job we do to empower adolescents to manage these issues between and among themselves, the better chance we have at developing adults who don’t model or engage in bullying behaviors,” says Dr. Colleen Logan, past president of the American Counseling Association and Walden University’s program director for the MS in Couple, Marriage, and Family Counseling and M.S. in Addiction Counseling programs.

 “Young people are already taking on the responsibility to manage bullying in their own circles,” adds Dr. Logan.
 Recently a Florida State University football player sat in the lunch room with a boy who has autism and always eats by himself.
 In Omaha, Nebraska, a group of students raised money for a deaf student whose books, tablet, school supplies and cochlear implant were dumped in the toilet.
 And a teen from Los Angeles, who endured severe bullying in middle school, created the app Sit With Us, so that no one will ever have to sit alone at lunch.

 "No longer are kids bystanders silently watching the bullying behavior.
 Many are upstanders who intervene and say it’s not OK.”
 Dr. Logan wants to make sure we’re preparing kids with the right tools and knowledge to peacefully engage with their peers to help curb the epidemic.

-Dr. Logan offers the following tips for how to manage being bullied in the workplace:
+Dr. Logan offers the following tips for encouraging upstander behavior: